 Some users managed to resolve the problem by simply whitelisting or temporarily disabling Windows Firewall and enabling Windows Defender.
 This is a long-shot solution, but it’s worth a try.
 If you already have a third-party antivirus, try combining it with the native antivirus.

-Solution 3 – Update drivers
+Solution 3 – Update drivers to fix Windows 10 ODBC issues

 In case you’re running a 32bit Office on a 64bit machine over ODBC, you’ll need some reconfiguring in order to avoid driver errors.
 Or, rather, accessing the ODBC32 version instead of the standard 64bit present on the x64 architecture.